Oskang09/go-geliver-devserver/readme.md

 # Frontend UI

-For frontend ui, you can choose to use VSCode Extension `https://marketplace.visualstudio.com/items?itemName=Oskang09.geliver` or open in browser at `https://oskang09.github.io/geliver/`.
-Currently browser is recommended, vscode extension need some improvement and some limitations to deal with local storage & indexeddb.
+For frontend ui open in browser at `https://oskang09.github.io/geliver/`.
+Currently browser is available for geliver devserver, vscode extension will natively work with `.proto`.

 # Example Server Setup